neilpatel24/shopifyfeedgeneration/README.md

 ## Latest Version

-Version 1.9.0 includes:
+Version 1.10.0 includes:
+- **Tags from Column K**: Automatically populates the "Tags" field in Shopify feed from column K (11th column) in MASTER COPY for better product categorization and SEO
+- **Option1 Value Cleaning**: Removes commas from Size option values and replaces with ` -` to prevent Shopify import issues (e.g., "60mm Knob, 63mm Base, 70mm P" → "60mm Knob - 63mm Base - 70mm P")
+- **Enhanced Error Tracking**: Products without tags in column K are flagged and tracked in `products_not_processed.csv` for quality control
+- **Improved Data Validation**: Ensures all processed products have complete metadata including proper tags
+- All previous features from 1.9.0:
   - **Products without sizes are now fully supported**: Previously, products without size data were excluded from processing.
 Now they are included in the Shopify feed with smart option handling.
   - **Flexible product structure**: Products without sizes use "Finish" as Option1, while products with sizes continue to use the existing Size/Finish structure.
   - **Increased product coverage**: No products are lost due to missing size data, improving feed completeness.
   - **Enhanced processing logic**: Intelligently detects whether products have sizes and processes accordingly.
 - All previous features from 1.8.5:
   - **Correct SKU mapping for product finishes**: Each finish (CP, SCP, PB, ##, X##) is now correctly mapped to its specific SKU from the MASTER COPY
   - **Fixed case sensitivity issue** with X## vs x## finish codes